 As the university has grown, separate catalogs for schools and divisions have been published by William & Mary including the School of Marine Science, School of Education, and Graduate Arts & Sciences Program.
 Recent catalogs from these programs are available here, but the majority of these catalogs have not yet been digitized.
 Historical divisions of William & Mary that no longer exist such as the Extension and Evening Colleges, Richmond Division (Virginia Commonwealth University), Norfolk Branch (Old Dominion University), etc. have not yet been digitized.
 Paper copies are available in Special Collections.

-This collection holds Catalogs from the College of William and Mary, including modern catalogs produced by the Office of the University Registrar.
+This collection holds Catalogs from William & Mary, including modern catalogs produced by the Office of the University Registrar.

 Recent Catalogs (pdf format)